Electric scooter rental trial

 - Only one person per e-scooter

-- You are encouraged to wear a helmet
+- You are encouraged to wear your own helmet

 - Watch out for pedestrians and other road users who may not be used to seeing e-scooters